Happening: Origins

 Happenings can be a form of participatory new media art, emphasizing an interaction between the performer and the audience.
-In his Water, Robert Whitman had the performers drench each other with coloured water.
+In his Water, Robert Whitman had the performers drench each other with colored water.
 "One girl squirmed between wet inner tubes, ultimately struggling through a large silver vulva."
 Claes Oldenburg, best known for his innovative sculptures, used a vacant house, his own store, and the parking lot of the American Institute of Aeronautics and Astronautics in Los Angeles for Injun, World's Fair II and AUT OBO DYS.
 The idea was to break down the fourth wall between performer and spectator; with the involvement of the spectator as performer, objective criticism is transformed into subjective support.
 For some happenings, everyone present is included in the making of the art and even the form of the art depends on audience engagement, for they are a key factor in where the performers' spontaneity leads.

 Later happenings had no set rules, only vague guidelines that the performers follow based on surrounding props.
 Unlike other forms of art, happenings that allow chance to enter are ever-changing.
 When chance determines the path the performance will follow, there is no room for failure.
 As Kaprow wrote in his essay, "'Happenings' in the New York Scene", "Visitors to a Happening are now and then not sure what has taken place, when it has ended, even when things have gone 'wrong".
 For when something goes 'wrong', something far more 'right,' more revelatory, has many times emerged".

 Kaprow's piece 18 Happenings in 6 Parts (1959) is commonly cited as the first happening, although that distinction is sometimes given to a 1952 performance of Theater Piece No. 1 at Black Mountain College by John Cage, one of Kaprow's teachers in the mid-1950s.
 Cage stood reading from a ladder, Charles Olson read from another ladder, Robert Rauschenberg showed some of his paintings and played wax cylinders of Édith Piaf on an Edison horn recorder, David Tudor performed on a prepared piano and Merce Cunningham danced.
 All these things took place at the same time, among the audience rather than on a stage.
 Cage credited a collaborative close reading of Antonin Artaud's The Theatre and Its Double with M.C.
 Richards and David Tudor as the impetus for the event.